This program offers comprehensive assessment and specialized intervention and treatment as follows:

 Timing of treatment cannot be accurately determined in advance.
 However, our professional clinical staff remain mindful of the treatment goals and the sessions are intentionally focused on the accomplishment of desired goals and outcomes.

 Quality Assurance The Clinical Supervisor oversees all client involvement in the SAAT program, reviews and approves each assessment and provides clinical consultation to professional staff throughout the assessment and treatment phases.
 Written policies and procedures guide the operations of the program including code of professional conduct and specify standards of care.
 Evidence-based best practice informs program design and delivery.

-Our Clinical Members, in addition to their professional qualifications, have specialized training and experience working with families, children and youth who have experienced trauma, and in particular, children and youth who have been sexually abused or have engaged in sexualized behaviours.
+Our Clinical Members, in addition to their professional qualifications, have specialized training and experience working with families, children and youth who have experienced trauma, and in particular, children and youth who have been sexually abused or have engaged in concerning sexualized behaviour.

 Referral Process Most of the referrals to the SAAT Program come from child welfare agencies and from Contact Hamilton (905-570-8888).

 Appointments We try, as much as possible, to be flexible when arranging counseling session times in an effort to accommodate our clients' needs.
 General office hours are Monday to Friday, 8:30 a.m. to 4:30 p.m.

 Fees Residents of the greater Hamilton area pay no fees for the services.